crumblingstatue/ptcow/README.md

 - ✅ Rendering that sounds faithful to the original PxTone rendering
 - ❌ No sample-by-sample accuracy.
 There can be minor differences as long as it sounds (almost) indistinguishable.

+## Limitations

+- Currently, ptcow only supports little endian architectures.
+  There may be big endian support added in the future, but it's not a focus right now.

 ## Getting Started

 To get started, load a `.ptcop` or `.pttune` file into a `Vec<u8>`, and call [`read_song`] on it.